Top 50 Fittest Men in Australia/New Zealand, Alex Ranieri, Is Our Personal Trainer Of The Day

-Alex Ranieri, an athlete, gym owner, and your ultimate CrossFit junkie (he’s in the leaderboard FYI!) shares his experiences and best advice on health and fitness.
+Alex Ranieri, an athlete, gym owner, and your ultimate CrossFit junkie (he’s in the leaderboard FYI!) share his experiences and the best advice on health and fitness.
 He is all about proper posture and having a balanced lifestyle.
 Read his full interview below.

 Tell us your story, who are you and how did you start in the health and fitness industry?

 In saying that my true passion is using the experiences I have had both negative and positive in a way that helps other people and improves their way of life.
 I get so much enjoyment out of seeing someone achieve a pull-up for the first time, beating their 1k row time trial, back squatting 30kg on a bar when they were not confident in lifting anything at the start.
-These are experiences that make my career worth while inspiring me to demand the best out of myself and have the determination to enter competition and reach my full potential, regardless of the result… That to me is success, that is what makes me happy .
+These are experiences that make my career worthwhile inspiring me to demand the best out of myself and have the determination to enter a competition and reach my full potential, regardless of the result… That to me is a success, that is what makes me happy.

 What were some of the biggest mistakes you made when starting out in this industry?